Courses

 Installing Electrical Boxes

-Intro to Wire
+Intro to Fire Alarm Wire

 Wire connects initiating devices and notification appliances to fire alarm control units.
 The rules for fire alarm are stricter than for other trades.
 Learn about the types of fire alarm wire and when and how to use them.
 More details...